 Researchers who wish to conduct informative and appropriate studies of American Indian and Alaska Native communities face a number of challenges, including the lack of available data.

 evaluation team provided the following advice to help future researchers collect and analyze tribal criminal justice data:

-- Know the context.
+Know the context.
 Researchers should understand local criminal justice systems and find out where and how to conduct data searches.

-- Engage community members in data collection.
+Engage community members in data collection.
 Local community members can better gather and interpret data than outside researchers.

-- Talk to people across the political spectrum, both on and off the reservation.
+Talk to people across the political spectrum, both on and off the reservation.
 This limits bias when interpreting data.

-- Focus data analysis on improving a tribe's criminal justice system.
+Focus data analysis on improving a tribe's criminal justice system.
 The analysis should not blame individuals or organizations for what is wrong.

 Use relevant literature to analyze and interpret a tribe's criminal justice data.
 Data that describe what works in other communities — even outside Indian Country — may help a Native American nation better understand its own situation.

 Examine how crime and safety problems are related to criminal justice system functioning.
 Researchers may wish to consider:

 - System operations (e.g., Does the tribe's criminal justice system lack training or equipment?
-Does a method used to patrol
+Does a method used to patrol an area work efficiently?)

 - Fiscal resources (e.g., Would more funding for any specific program or technology help the entire system function better?)